sailshq/anchor/README.md

 ======

 > IMPORTANT: This is an **unfinished work in progress**!
 Please follow/star and keep up to date as the project develops.
 > If you're interested in contributing, drop me a note at @mikermcneil.
-I welcome your thoughts, feature requests, and pull requests.
+I welcome your feedback, ideas, and pull requests :)

 Anchor is a javascript library that lets you define strict types.
 It also helps you validate and normalize the usage of command line scripts and even individual functions.